JackLi0711/2025-ADL-Final-Challenge-Release/README.md

 ### 3\.
 Data and Model Setup

 #### Data
-`data/public` is the public dataset.
-There private dataset will be released on 12/8.
+The public dataset will be loaded from huggingface by default.
+The use dataset is [theblackcat102/ADL_Final_25W_part1](https://huggingface.co/datasets/theblackcat102/ADL_Final_25W_part1) There private dataset will be released on 12/8.
 `data/toy_data.jsonl` is provided for debugging and testing purposes only and is not involved in the final submission.

 #### Models
-All models will be called from the directory `models/` by default.
+All models will be loaded from huggingface directories by default.
+You can move the models into `models/` and specify the path to models if you like.
-Since the models size are huge, please download them from huggingface by yourself and put them into the directory.
-(If you want to place your models somewhere else you can specify the model paths in the arguments of the scripts later.)
 Here are the models used:

 <table border="1" cellpadding="5" cellspacing="0">